sadanandpai/react-state-management/README.md

 The state is managed by redux which maintains the store and thunk helps for asynchronous flows

 ### Redux Saga State Management
-The state is managed by redux which maintains the store and saga helps asynchronous flowss
+The state is managed by redux which maintains the store and saga helps asynchronous flows

+### Redux Toolkit State Management
+The state is managed by redux toolkit which reduces the boilerplate code and reduces the logic handling effort

 ### RxJS State Management
 The state is managed by RxJS which helps the state flows with observers and observables